 The Texaco Foreign Service Supplement is calculated based on your regular foreign service earned with Texaco through December 31, 1999 (or December 31, 2000, for members on foreign assignment as of January 1, 2000).
 Regular foreign service generally must be 24 continuous months or more in duration.
-This benefit amount is added to the rest of the Retirement Plan benefit.
 This supplement is in addition to your age-65 benefit.